Cray-HPE/docs-csm/operations/network/management_network/aruba/test_tftp_traffic.md

 # Test TFTP Traffic (Aruba Only)

-TFTP traffic can be tested by attempting to download the ipxe.efi binary.
+TFTP traffic can be tested by attempting to download the `ipxe.efi` binary.

 Log into the leaf switch and try to download the iPXE binary.

-This requires that the leaf switch can talk to the TFTP server "10.92.100.60".
+This requires that the leaf switch can talk to the TFTP server `10.92.100.60`.

 ```text
 start-shell